sgmurphy/wordpress-plugins/white-label-cms/readme.txt

 == Changelog ==

-= 2.7.4 =
+= 2.7.5 =
+* Added compatibility with WordPress 6.6.1
 * Improved: Plugin security.
-Thanks to Krzysztof Zając and Wordfence
+Thanks to Rafie Muhammad (Patchstack)

 == Frequently Asked Questions ==
 = Who is this plugin for?=